ricardojoserf/twitter-detector/README.md

 # twitter-detector
-Detect people in Twitter tweeting specific words and analyze the data.
-Testing it in a Raspberry Pi 2
+Detect people in Twitter tweeting specific words and analyze the users data.

+The list of words is a CSV file (*"config/words.csv"*) with columns in different languages.
+The program creates a **Twitter listener** from a *query* or a *location*, and stores any tweet containing one or more words in the CSV file.

+Then, it is possible to analyze the *"results/users.csv"* file with *analyze_users.py*.

 ## Usage